-- Warrant Indenture between Dolly Varden and Computershare Trust Company of Canada ("Computershare Trust") dated August 21, 2020, by which Computershare Trust agrees to act as warrant agent for Dolly Varden's issuance of up to 7,983,198 Warrants (as defined therein). - Ancillary Rights Agreement between Dolly Varden and Hecla dated September 4, 2012, pursuant to which Hecla was granted certain nomination rights, pre-emptive rights and a right of first offer. - Investor Rights Agreement between the Company and Fury dated February 25, 2022, pursuant to which, among other things, Fury has the right to appoint up to two nominees to the Dolly Varden board provided it maintains ownership of a certain proportion of the issued and outstanding Common Shares. - The Agency Agreement among the Company and the March Agents dated March 31, 2022 by which the parties agree to act as agents for Dolly Varden in respect to the March Offering. - The Agency Agreement among the Company and the December Agents dated December 22, 2022 by which the parties agree to act as agents for Dolly Varden in respect to the December Offering.
+- Ancillary Rights Agreement between Dolly Varden and Hecla dated September 4, 2012, pursuant to which Hecla was granted certain nomination rights, pre-emptive rights and a right of first offer. - Investor Rights Agreement between the Company and Fury dated February 25, 2022, pursuant to which, among other things, Fury has the right to appoint up to two nominees to the Dolly Varden board provided it maintains ownership of a certain proportion of the issued and outstanding Common Shares. - The Hecla Subscription Agreement dated October 30, 2023 among the Company and Hecla by which Hecla agreed to subscribe for 3,846,154 common shares of the Company at a price of \$2.60 per share. - The Underwriting Agreement among the Company and the March 2024 Underwriters dated March 6, 2024 by which the March 2024 Underwriters agreed to act as Underwriters for Dolly Varden in respect of the March 2024 Offering. - The Underwriting Agreement among the Company and the September 2024 Underwriters dated August 21, 2024 by which the September 2024 Underwriters agreed to act as Underwriters for Dolly Varden in respect of the September 2024 Offering.

-Material contracts not in the ordinary course of business are available under Dolly Varden's profile on the SEDAR website at www.sedar.com.
+Material contracts not in the ordinary course of business are available under Dolly Varden's profile on the SEDAR+ website at www.sedarplus.ca.